 Debbie has over 25 years’ experience in social work.
 She has held senior positions in local authority children’s services and the voluntary sector.
 She currently works as a consultant.

 Anne is a freelance editor and writer.
 Her journalism has appeared in national newspapers and consumer magazines.
 In 2007 she founded the website Parenting Without Tears which offers advice and information for families as well as reviews and news.
 Anne is the author of three parenting and four educational books and has experience in heading fundraising projects, communications and safeguarding at her local church.
 She is the Lay Chair of Dulwich Deanery and a Trustee of Southwark Diocese.

 The Venerable Moira Astin, Archdeacon of Reigate

 Moira has been Archdeacon of Reigate since October 2016.
-Before that she was Vicar of Frodingham and New Brumby in the heart of Scunthorpe, where she worked closely with other organisations in supporting the local community.
-In her previous parish in Woodley, Berkshire she enabled the churches to employ a youth and a children’s worker to support local children and young people, and in Thatcham before that was one of the founders of the Thatch Young Parents Group, for parents who were 21 years old of age younger, to support them and their families.
+As a parish priest in the heart of Scunthorpe she worked closely with other organisations in supporting the local community.
+She has previously enabled churches to employ a youth and a children’s worker to support local children and young people.
+Moira was one of the founders of the Thatch Young Parents’ Group to support parents who were 21 years of age or younger.